DJRavinszkha/Project/README.md

      * The main pipeline that runs all of the files
      * Initialises lists using dataFormatting.R and identified differentially expressed (DE) miRNA and mRNA using Expression_Analysis.R
      * Performs Gene Ontology enrichment using gene_ontology.R
-     * Plots plots using PCA.R and Plots.R
+     * Visualises plots using PCA.R and Plots.R
      * Creates network using interaction_network.R

 ## package_Manager.R